-Syed Mubarak is Director of the Sands ECO360 Global Sustainability and MEP Plant Operations Department at Sands China Ltd. He is in charge of Engineering (MEP) and Sustainability, driving and implementing environmental responsibility and sustainability goals at Sands China Ltd. He speaks fluent English and Tamil and is learning Mandarin from his seven-year-old daughter.
+Syed Mubarak is Executive Director – MEP & Plant Operations at Sands China Ltd. He is in charge of Engineering (MEP) and Sustainability, driving and implementing environmental responsibility and sustainability goals at Sands China Ltd. He speaks fluent English and Tamil and is learning Mandarin from his seven-year-old daughter.

 Born in Perambalur in the state of Tamil Nadu, India, Mubarak jokes that he has two birth dates: “One is 28 June 1972, which is the real date, and the other is 28 April 1972, which is the date my father gave the school so I could get enrolled in primary school that year (laughs).
 Even today, I celebrate twice with two cakes and twice the presents, and all my documents say 28 April 1972.”

 His family moved to Anaicut in the Vellore district in 1975, where he did all his schooling.
 In 1992, he got his undergraduate diploma in Engineering from Rajagopal Polytechnic at Gudiyattam.
 He had initially wanted to study astrophysics; “Unfortunately, the university with that course available was too far from my home, and I had to stay with my family, so I decided to study Engineering.
 In life, you don’t always get what you want.”